Big Blue Kitten: 2013: five-year-old season

 In 2013, Big Blue Kitten began his campaign by finishing third to Mucho Mas Macho in the Fort Lauderdale Stakes and then won minor events at Gulfstream in March and Churchill Downs in May.
-In June he moved to Monmouth Park where he was partnered for the first time by Joe Bravo, who became his regular jockey.
-He finished second to Boisterous in the Monmouth Stakes and then contested the Grade I United Nations Stakes over one mile three furlongs on 6 July.
-The Breeders' Cup Turf winner Little Mike started favorite, with Big Blue Kitten second choice in the betting at odds of 2.5/1 and the 2011 winner Teaks North on 7.6/1.
-After being restrained by Bravo in the early stages he made rapid progress on the rail in the straight, took the lead in the closing stages and won by one and a quarter lengths from Teaks North.
+In June, he moved to Monmouth Park where he was partnered for the first time by Joe Bravo, who became his regular jockey.
+He finished second to Boisterous in the Monmouth Stakes and then contested the Grade I United Nations Stakes over one mile and three furlongs on 6 July.
+Breeders' Cup Turf winner Little Mike started favorite, with Big Blue Kitten second choice in the betting at odds of 2.5/1, and the 2011 winner Teaks North at 7.6/1.
+After being restrained by Bravo in the early stages, he made rapid progress on the rail in the straight, took the lead in the closing stages, and won by one and a quarter lengths from Teaks North.
 Chad Brown described Bravo's ride as "one for his highlight reel" and added that "this horse will run as far as you want".

-On August 17 Big Blue Kitten was one of twelve horses to contest the Grade I Sword Dancer Invitational Stakes over one and a half miles at Saratoga.
-His opponents included Boisterous, Twilight Eclipse (Pan American Stakes), Stormy Lord (Connaught Cup), Al Khali (Bowling Green Handicap) and Optimizer (Kent Stakes).
-After racing towards the rear of the field he began to make progress on the inside but failed to obtain a clear run in the straight.
-Bravo switched him to the outside in the final furlong and Big Blue Kitten produced a strong late run to take the lead and won "readily" by a length from Twilight Eclipse.
-Brown said that he had been "super confident" before the race while Bravo commented "the happiest I was was turning for home.
+On August 17, Big Blue Kitten was one of twelve horses to contest the Grade I Sword Dancer Invitational Stakes over one and a half miles at Saratoga.
+His opponents included Boisterous, Twilight Eclipse (Pan American Stakes), Stormy Lord (Connaught Cup), Al Khali (Bowling Green Handicap), and Optimizer (Kent Stakes).
+After racing towards the rear of the field, he began to make progress on the inside but failed to obtain a clear run in the straight.
+Bravo switched him to the outside in the final furlong, and Big Blue Kitten produced a strong late run to take the lead and win "readily" by a length from Twilight Eclipse.
+Brown said that he had been "super confident" before the race while Bravo commented, "the happiest I was was turning for home.
 I'm looking at each rider and they're riding their horses, and I hadn't even asked the Kitten yet".

-Big Blue Kitten started odds-on favorite for the Joe Hirsch Turf Classic Invitational Stakes at Belmont Park on September 28 but in a closely contested finish he was beaten a nose into second by Little Mike.
-On his final appearance of the year he finished eighth behind Magician in the Breeders' Cup Turf at Santa Anita Park on November 2.
+Big Blue Kitten started odds-on favorite for the Joe Hirsch Turf Classic Invitational Stakes at Belmont Park on September 28, but in a closely contested finish he was beaten a nose into second by Little Mike.
+On his final appearance of the year, he finished eighth behind Magician in the Breeders' Cup Turf at Santa Anita Park on November 2.